 Kiwifruit require careful attention to water management.
 Irrigation is a must in growing kiwifruit to keep the vines from dying the first year.
 They are the most drought sensitive fruit grown in Georgia, but they are also one of the most sensitive to overwatering.
 Kiwifruit grow best on a soil such as a sandy loam or sandy clay loam with good internal drainage.
 Raised beds are suggested in areas with marginal soil drainage at any time of the year.
 Adjust soil pH to 6.0 to 6.5 before planting.

-Fertilize kiwifruit with 4 ounces of 10-10-10 in March, May and July of the first year.
-Scatter the fertilizer over a circle 24 inches in diameter around the plant.
-Increase this amount to 8 ounces the second year and to 1 pound the third year if the plants are growing well.
-Increase to 2 pounds per application for plants 4 or more years old if they have filled the trellis.
+Fertilize kiwifruit with 4 oz of 10-10-10 in March, May and July of the first year.
+Scatter the fertilizer over a circle 24 in. in diameter around the plant.
+Increase this amount to 8 oz the second year and to 1 lb the third year if the plants are growing well.
+Increase to 2 lb per application for plants 4 or more years old if they have filled the trellis.
 Increase the area of fertilizer distribution as the plant grows.
 Kiwifruit need a strong trellis and require a significant amount of pruning.
 They may be grown on an overhead arbor (pergola) or on a T-bar trellis (Figure 1).

 Kiwifruit can be propagated from cuttings in summer or winter is the right techniques are used.
 They may also be grown from seed, and budded or grafted to improved varieties.
 Cuttings are the best choice for commercial kiwifruit to reduce the danger of killing cold.
 The regrowth will always be true to variety for a cutting.